unconv/php-gpt-funcs/library/README.md

 **This is a work in progress**

-## Usage
+## Basic usage

-Basic usage: Send a message and get response back:
+Send a message and get response back:
 ```php
 $chatgpt = new ChatGPT( "YOUR_API_KEY" );
 $chatgpt->umessage( "Write a short story about a man named Mike" );